 Midlands Science is a not for profit development company which promotes STEM education [Science, Technology, Engineering and Maths] in the midlands of Ireland.
 It is funded by a mixture of public and private funding and it has a voluntary board of directors.
 We deliver STEM outreach projects on time, on budget and with significant impact in terms of target audience engagement, media engagement and long term development outcomes.
 Key projects include our annual Midlands Science Festival, Midlands Science Diaspora, JUMP Maths, Little Numbers and a number of events and activities around the development of science skills for schools.

 The Midlands Science Board and Executive have built a strong track record of success, utilising available resources with high impact and return.
 Our objective is to grow the exposure and teaching of STEM subjects in schools through relationships with Department of Science & Engineering, Science Foundation Ireland and companies with a science related focus, bringing international best practice and creating relevant and fruitful opportunities.

 Midlands Science values education, continuous learning and up-skilling as key building blocks for sustainable regional development.
-We believe that education is the best assurance we have of brighter national stability and investing in young minds now is investment in the future.
+We believe that education is the best assurance we have of stronger national stability and investing in young minds now is a good investment in the future.
 In collaboration with partners from the private, public and community sectors, we are committed to facilitating and delivering a number of targeted education initiatives in the Midlands annually.